david-soto-m/sliding_window_alt/README.md

-[circular_queue](https://crates.io/crates/circular-queue) is pretty much the same as this crate, except that this crate doesn't provide several possible orders, but provide more possible comparisons and ways of creating and pushing and a vector return.
+[circular_queue](https://crates.io/crates/circular-queue) is pretty much the same as this crate, except that this crate doesn't provide several possible orders.
+On the other hand this create provides more ways of creating and pushing items, more comparisons, and a vector return.
 It doesn't allow indexing, which this crate does, mostly inspired by...

 [sliding_window](https://crates.io/crates/sliding_window) has a similar functionality as `circular_queue`, but is `no_std` and has some unsafe code.
 It